tsmith512/tsmithcreative/_posts/2020-02-07-finding-next.md

 - **Interviewers loved hearing about curiosity, framed with storytelling,** around the answer to _"Why apply to this role?"_ or _"Why are you leaving your current role?"_.
-  They responded best to stories that boiled down to **"I can grow in this _opportunity_** and _here on this team._" Conversely, trying to get ahead of a lay-off may be an honest answer but it is not a sellable story.
+  They responded best to stories that boiled down to **"I can grow in this _opportunity_** and _here on this team._ because..."
+  Conversely, trying to get ahead of a lay-off may be an honest answer but it is not a sellable story.
 Both can be true.

 For anyone keeping score, my new job's flow was "Somebody knew somebody who offered to float my resume."
 And I owe a lot of my confidence going into the